Fat removal procedures: Cryolipolysis

-Cryolipolysis is a method intended to remove fat by freezing.
+Cryolipolysis is the removal of fat by freezing.
 It involves controlled application of cooling within the temperature range of −11 to +5 °C (+12.2 to +41 °F) for the localized reduction of fat deposits, intended to reshape the contours of the body.
 The degree of exposure to cooling causes cell death of subcutaneous fat tissue, without apparent damage to the overlying skin.
 It appears primarily applicable to limited discrete fat bulges.

 Adverse effects include transient local redness, bruising and numbness of the skin, and these are expected to subside.
 Typically, sensory deficits (numbness) will subside within a month.
 The effect on peripheral nerves was investigated and failed to show permanent detrimental results.

 Another adverse effect is paradoxical adipose hypertrophy (PAH) which causes fat tissue to grow larger rather than become reduced in size as a consequence of the procedure.
 Supermodel Linda Evangelista has initiated legal action for damage caused by PAH.
+Some studies indicate that PAH side effects are common on a per-patient basis, since a typical patient receives multiple treatments.

 Based on the premise that fat cells are more easily damaged by cooling than skin cells (such as popsicle panniculitis), cryolipolysis was developed to apply low temperatures to tissue via thermal conduction.
 In order to avoid frostbite, a specific temperature level and exposure are determined, such as 45 minutes at -10 C. While the process is not fully understood, it appears that fatty tissue that is cooled below body temperature, but above freezing, undergoes localized cell death ("apoptosis") followed by a local inflammatory response that gradually over the course of several months results in a reduction of the fatty tissue layer.

 Typical cost per treatment area varies depending on location.
-Price in the US ranges from $750 to $1,500, with UK prices about £750 per area to be treated.
+Price in the US ranges from $750 to $1,500, with UK prices about £750 per area to be treated and in India, the Coolsculpting cost typically ranges from ₹60,000 to ₹115,000.
 In the U.S., the CoolSculpting procedure is FDA-cleared for the treatment of visible fat bulges in the submental area, thigh, abdomen and flank, along with bra fat, back fat, underneath the buttocks, and upper arm.

+Injection lipolysis

+Injection lipolysis is a procedure that reduces localized subcutaneous fat deposits, most commonly submental fat (double chin).
+This technique involves the injection of lipolytic substances, such as deoxycholic acid (branded as Kybella in the United States), directly into the targeted fat tissue.
+Deoxycholic acid is a naturally occurring bile acid that aids in the breakdown and absorption of dietary fat.
+When injected into subcutaneous fat, it causes the dissolution of the fat cell membranes, causing them to die.
+The destroyed fat cells are then gradually eliminated by the body's natural metabolic processes over the following weeks.
+While the procedure is generally considered safe when performed by a qualified healthcare professional, potential side effects may include swelling, bruising, numbness, and rarely, nerve injury in the treated area.